FAQ

 May I submit a paper application without going through STiNE?

-No. For legal reasons you must use the STiNE for your application.
-This is only possible during the fixed application period (15 February to 31 March).
+No. For legal reasons you must use STiNE for your application.

 Can I send my application by mail?

-Is it possible to apply for more than one master’s program at the Universität Hamburg?
+Is it possible to apply for more than one master’s program at the University of Hamburg?
 May I apply for both MSc Economics and MSc Politics, Economics and Philosophy program?

-No. It is not possible to apply for more than one program at the same time.
+No. It is not possible to apply for more than one international program at the same time.

 I don’t understand a particular question in STiNE.
 Whom can I contact for assistance?

-If you do not understand a particular question on the online application form, please contact:
+If you do not understand a particular question regarding the admission requirements or the documents to submit on the application form, please contact the Team for Applications.

 Will the receipt of my application be confirmed?